 The gross fiscal impacts projected to be delivered to the City of Scottsdale in connection with both the construction of Optima McDowell Mountain Village and its operation are significant.
-Elliott D. Pollack & Company has prepared a preliminary Economic & Fiscal Impact Report that is still in progress that provides the below estimates:
+Elliott D. Pollack & Company has prepared an Economic & Fiscal Impact Report datead June 2022 that provides the below estimates: